gbmhunter/blog/README.md

 As highlighted, `3.9MB` of data was transferred from the domain `blog.mbedded.ninja` (a filter is set up to exclude third-party downloads).
 Netlify reports that blog.mbedded.ninja is using approx. 50GB of it's 100GB limit per month.

-## Hosting

-This site is built and deployed on Vercel.

-As of 2024-07-10, the size of the `build/` directory was 880Mb.
-It was using approx. 5-6GB of RAM (max.) while building.
-The site was taking approx. 13min to build on Netlify.

-### Out of Memory Errors

-Docusaurus can use a lot of memory during the build process.
-To make node.js put more effort into garbage collection, `NODE_OPTIONS=--max-old-space-size=4096` is set in the `.env` file which is then loaded into the environment by `env-cmd docusaurus build --no-minify` in `package.json`.

-Netlify was initially used to build Docusaurus.
-But the builds failed due to the heap running out memory. `--max-old-space-size` was tried at 2000, 4000 and 7500 but all failed.
-If the blog sub-site was removed, the site built (just the docs).

 ## Analytics

 Google Analytics was used for many years (now GA4), but ad blockers also block the GA tracking script.